Last updated: May 13, 2026

 A few things to know about how Breezy charges:

-• Unlimited users on every plan.
+- Unlimited users on every plan.
 Unlike Greenhouse, Lever, and most enterprise platforms that charge per recruiter seat, Breezy uses flat monthly fees.
 That’s a real advantage for organizations with multiple hiring managers who need visibility into the pipeline.

-• Annual billing saves 17%.
-The Startup plan jumps from $157/mo to $189/mo without an annual commitment.
+- Annual billing saves 17%.
+Without an annual commitment, Startup jumps from $157/mo to $189/mo.
 Business goes from $439/mo to $529/mo.
-The annual discount is meaningful but requires upfront commitment.
+Meaningful savings, but only with upfront commitment.

-• 14-day free trial.
+- 14-day free trial.
 Every paid plan comes with a 14-day trial.
 No credit card required for the Bootstrap plan, but paid trials may require payment details.

 What Do Breezy HR’s Bootstrap, Startup, Growth, and Business Plans Include?